kalgynirae/csmenlopark/pages/online-services.md

 ## Wednesday <time datetime="19:30">7:30 pm</time>

 Follow the instructions for Sunday above.
-(We now have a *recurring* Zoom meeting, which means we use the same link and meeting ID for every service.)

 The meeting will open at 7:20pm.
 We will have a prelude from 7:25–7:30, then the service will begin.
 Participants will be automatically muted during the